BIM2SIM/bim2sim/docs/641-visualistion-structure-of-plugins/docs/_sources/user-guide/PluginTemplate.md.txt

 The following figure shows the structure of the plugin template.
 Here you see with tasks are used and how they are combined.

+..  mermaid:: ../../img/dynamic/plugindiagram/template_structure_decentral_state.mmd

+[comment]: <> (the following code is pasted from the a file from /bim2sim/docs/source/img/dynamic/plugindiagram)
 ```{mermaid}
 ---
 title: plugin Template